-In retrospect too I at least can see that the women's peace movement at Greenham organised in ways that had many things in common with other ways of feminist resistance.
-What I increasingly think is that people will generally come into political activity to defend the things that affect them most closely so their communities or their children will very often be key motivating factors.
-This is what I argued earlier in relation to black women organising in Britain and to women's movements elsewhere in the world.
+In retrospect too I at least can see that the women's peace movement at Greenham organised in ways that had many things in common with other forms of feminist resistance.
+After all people will generally come into political activity to defend the things that affect them most closely, so their communities or their children will very often be key motivating factors.
+This is the point I made in earlier in relation to black women organising in Britain and to women's movements elsewhere in the world.

-Feminist consciousness as such is very often not the starting point â€" the job for feminists is to relate to these struggles and show why organising autonomously as women can give us strength in those battles and beyond.
+Feminist consciousness as such is very often not the starting point â€" the job for feminists is to relate to these struggles and show how organising autonomously as women can give us strength in those battles and beyond.

-The Miners strike
+The miner's strike